ToyoLandi/teleport-concept/docs/installAnsible_k8s.md

 ## Installing Ansible

 Thankfully our minimal Rocky install has Python 3.12 install by default, all that is missing `pip` (pythons package manager) and an explict 'ansible' user to run our playbooks.
-For convenience we can run the `autoAnisible.py` script located under "ansible/autoAnsible.py" in the repo to configure the Ansible "control node" and "worker-nodes" -OR- run the commands below manually if you'd prefer.
+For convenience, run the `autoAnisible.py` script located under "ansible/autoAnsible.py" in the repo to configure the Ansible "control node" and "worker-nodes".

 ### Using the `autoAnsible.py` Script
 Fetch the Installer from the public repo
 ```
-curl https://github.com/toyolandi/teleport-challenge/ansible/autoAnsible.py -o autoAnsible.py
+curl https://raw.githubusercontent.com/ToyoLandi/teleport-concept/refs/heads/main/ansible/autoAnsible.py -o autoAnsible.py
 ```

-Run the Installer using python3 using the applicable '--control-node' or '--worker-node' arguments.
+Run the Installer with python3 using the applicable '--control-node' or '--worker-node' arguments.
 ```
 # use the '--control-node' argument for the "challenger-master" node
 python3 autoAnsible.py --control-node